The FCS Legionella Risk Audit

 Our risk audits are conducted in accordance to the guidelines set out in South African National Standard (SANS 893) Part 1 (Risk management) and Part 2 (The control of Legionella in water systems) and those published by the European ELDSnet (European Legionnaires’ Disease Surveillance Network).
-For more details please consult the websites www.sabs.co.za and email@example.com
+For more details please consult the websites www.sabs.co.za and email@example.com.
+The risk assessment identifies the risks of control of legionella bacteria in water systems.

 Have one (named) person responsible for Legionella control.